 Most medicines work by targeting proteins.
 But for many of cancer’s worst actors, this approach does not work.
 These protein targets are labeled as “intractable” as they do not easily succumb to traditional methods for the discovery of new medicines.
 The encouraging news is that genes for many of these protein targets are under the control of DNA quadruplexes.
 What this means is that if the quadruplex can be manipulated at the gene level, then therapeutic solutions can be envisioned where none existed before.

-The natural occurrence of quadruplexes has been known for over 30 years, but their functional relevance was unknown until Reglagene’s founder and CSO, Professor Laurence Hurley, found that quadruplexes in gene promoter regions (the part of the gene that initiates expression) serve as master control elements to regulate gene expression.
+The natural occurrence of quadruplexes has been known for over 30 years, but their functional relevance was unknown until Reglagene’s founder and CSO, Professor Laurence Hurley, discovered that quadruplexes in gene promoter regions (the part of the gene that initiates expression) serve as master control elements to regulate gene expression.